About

 1. Consolidate if needed: If you have FFEL or Perkins loans, consolidate them into a Direct Consolidation Loan

-2. Enroll in an IDR plan: IBR is currently the safest choice given SAVE's blocked status
+2. Enroll in an IDR plan: IBR is currently the safest choice given SAVE's ongoing litigation

 3. Submit the Employment Certification Form (ECF): Do this annually and whenever you change employers